 Each day, the institute will take place online via Zoom from 1:00–3:00 p.m.
 CT.
 Teachers who register for the webinar will be expected to attend both sessions.

 The Stanford History Education group will introduce teachers to their Civic Online Reasoning curriculum.
-The curriculum, based on research with fact checkers and tested in classrooms across the country, teaches students to effectively evaluate online content.
+The curriculum, based on research with fact checkers and tested in classrooms across the country, teaches students to effectively evaluate online information that affects them, their communities, and the world.
 During this interactive workshop, participants will consider the research behind the curriculum, review curricular materials, and discuss how these resources can be integrated into their own classrooms.

 Joel Breakstone, director of the Stanford History Education Group, will lead the two-part webinar.

-The webinar is open to secondary social studies and lanuage arts teachers in Texas schools.
+The webinar is open to secondary social studies and language arts teachers in Texas schools.

 The webinar is free to teachers and their schools.
 Participants will receive CPE credit and a wealth of curricular materials.
 CPE hours will be adjusted if a participant misses any portion of the program.